 Throw a Party in Your New Riverside Neighborhood

 Everyone loves a party – an event with food and beverages, an excuse to kick back and chill for a while – so you can’t go wrong here.
 It’s a great way to meet your new neighbors in a setting that’s conducive to goodwill.

 So consider inviting your new neighbors over for a backyard barbeque or your own self-hosted house-warming party.
 The comfortable, relaxed atmosphere will make it easier to meet people and will give them an opportunity to learn about you and your family.
 And with the added incentive of food and beverages, your new neighbors will most likely be willing to make the short walk to your new home to meet you.
 Curiosity and food are both great motivators.

 Take the Initiative to Get to Know Your Neighbors

-Another way to get involved in your new Los Angeles neighborhood is simply to take the initiative and make yourself visible and available.
+Another way to get involved in your new Riverside neighborhood is simply to take the initiative and make yourself visible and available.
 There are, of course, so many things to be done in your new home, but don’t let them crowd out getting involved.
 Keep in mind, too, that meeting new neighbors just might be the first step toward making a few of those cherished life-long friendships.

 Try the shake-a-hand-a-week approach.
 Make it a goal – and a priority – to greet and meet at least one new neighbor every week.
 It could be as simple as walking a house or two over, introducing yourself, and offering your hand.
 Or you could take some freshly baked cookies or a plant to a neighbor as a goodwill offering.
 These small gestures often have a greater impact than we realize.